On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Adaptive Layered Brownian Bridge Constructions

 \subsection{Simulating Intersection Layer Intermediate Points}

-Having simulated an intersection layer we require a sampling scheme for simulating the conditional Brownian bridge at some intermediate time $q \in (s,t)$.
-As shown in \cite{B:BPR12}, the density at $q$ can be written as follows,
+Having simulated an intersection layer we require a sampling scheme for simulating the conditional Brownian bridge at some intermediate time $q \in(s,t)$.
+As shown in \cite{BBPR12}, the density of the sample path at the intermediate time point $q$ can be written as follows (where $\mu _w$ and $\sigma^2_w$ denote the mean and variance of a Brownian bridge as in Section~\ref{ssbb}),

+A method of simulating from $\pi(w)$ was outlined in \cite{BBPR12} based on inversion sampling and numerical methods, however, this scheme is formally inexact and given particular parameter values can be computationally extremely inefficient.
+We provide a number of alternative schemes which are exact.